A few music notation basics will take the fear out of reading notation for many people.

 quasihemidemisemiquaver, a.k.a. semi-hemi-demi-semi-quaver.

 As you can see, this type of notation can become very unwieldy indeed!

 Take a tip.
 Stick with the American notation where possible.

 Another basic bit of information you need when reading notation are time signatures.

 Time signatures are mostly found at the beginning of the music and consist of two numbers (one vertically above the other), which indicate both the number of beats in a bar and the value or duration of each beat in the bar.

 A bar line groups the beats into equal portions.

-These different musical notes have different lengths or duration.
+These different Musical notes have different lengths or durations.
 This is what gives rise to rhythm.
 Here is a graphic of the comparative lengths of each note above in the time signature of 4/4...